You can use this template to build your own Bollinger Bands technical indicator for any stock.

 To refresh the price and other information, just use the regular Excel refresh in the Data ribbon.

 Microsoft has introduced a new feature in Excel called Data types.
 One of the data types is ‘Stocks’.
 That’s what we will be using for these templates.
-This feature is available in Microsoft 365 Subscription Plans for PC and Web and Free Excel for the web
+This feature is available in Microsoft 365 Subscription Plans for PC and Web

 The foundation of this template is the Stocks Data type and StockHistory function.